 You either remove the original handle grips, install a thin heat film on the handlebars, re-install the grips, or replace the original grips with new ones with heating elements embedded in the rubber.

-Just make sure you do a good job with the electric installation and ensure the installation is protected with a fuse, as shorts in heated grips are a common reason why ATV batteries are being drained.
+Ensure you install the electrics properly and ensure the circuit is fuse-protected, as shorts in heated grips are a common reason ATV batteries are drained.

 Having some flotation device fitted on the ATV or snowmobile is required by law in more places.
-And regardless of the law, it is very smart to have any time you go out on frozen lakes.
+Regardless of the law, having such a device is excellent safety insurance whenever you go out on frozen lakes.

 When I did my basic training in the army, I had the “pleasure” to experience a swim in a hole cut out of the ice on a frozen lake.
 The air temperature was minus 15 degrees Celsius (59F).